 Add it to a Full English Breakfast

 Now here's a surprise: fry the pudding.
-Anyone familiar with a Full Engllsh breakfast as a cooked breakfast is known, will be familiar with Black Pudding, which is sweet and spiced, though made with pigs blood, not cake.
+Anyone familiar with a full Engllsh breakfast as a cooked breakfast is known, will be familiar with Black Pudding, which is sweet and spiced, though made with pigs blood, not cake.

-Our recommendation is to fry up a couple slices of Christmas Pudding instead of pigs blood.
+Our recommendation is to fry up a couple of slices of Christmas Pudding instead of pigs blood.
 You will be pleasantly surprised at how delicious this dish comes out, as well as how great of an accompaniment to fried or grilled bacon and sausages it will make.
 Don't take our word for it, go out and try it!